 Static event feeds (that is, text containing the XML event feed elements) are created using the PC2 “Reports” facility on the Admin.
 Selecting the “Reports” tab on the Admin Main Screen allows selection of a Report titled “Event Feed XML”.
 Viewing this Report will show the text of the current event feed output (that is, all the XML events which will have been sent out to any external tool listening to the dynamic event feed).
 The contents of the on-screen report can be copy/pasted into an external editor and then saved as a file.
 Alternatively, pressing the “Save XML” button on the XML Event Feed Report screen will prompt for a file name and save the entire XML event feed (minus the PC2 header and trailer text, but only the XML for those events which have already happened) in a file.

 Accessing the PC2 dynamic event feed is a bit more complicated – but has the significant advantage that an external tool can receive automatic event updates without further intervention by the Contest Administrator once the Event Feed is set up properly.
-PC2 does not generate a dynamic event feed by default; in order to get it to do so it is necessary to start a special client called the “Event Feed (EF) Client”, and then to start the EF Client listening for connections and outputting XML events.
+PC2 does not generate a dynamic event feed by default; to get it to do so it is necessary to start a special client called the “Event Feed (EF) Client”, and then to start the EF Client listening for connections and outputting XML events.

 To start the EF Client it is necessary to create an Event Feed Account (an account of type “FEEDER”) and login to that account.
 Event Feed accounts are generated like any other PC2 account: by selecting the Accounts tab on the Admin Configure Contest Screen, pressing “Generate” to display the account generation screen, entering the number of Event Feed accounts desired (normally there is no need for more than 1) and pressing “Generate Accounts” (see the section on Account Generation for additional details).